ideapark/career/container/Documentation/networking/packet-howto.md

 - If you're in the same local network, you can send a packet with any random IP address on it, and as long as the MAC address is right it'll get there.

-- If you;re in a different network, to send a packet to a computer, it has to have the IP address of that instance on it.
+- If you're in a different network, to send a packet to a computer, it has to have the IP address of that instance on it.

 # Route table (cross networking)